aamays/TipCal/README.md

   2. Enter a reference such as restaurant name
   3. Hit 'Ok'
 (Bills are saved with the locale reference and are displayed in the locale saved they were saved in)
 * [x] Additional: View saved tip details in a table.
-To view tip details click any table cell.
+To view tip details click any table cell
-* [x] Additional: A user setting for average bill amount per user (this is used in pre-calculating # of shares based on total bill amount)
 * [x] Additional: User can view split amount for the total bill and also adjust # of split counts
+ * A user setting for average bill amount per user (this is used in pre-calculating # of shares based on total bill amount)
 * [x] Additional: Use CoreLocation and MapKit APIs for:
  * Show current city and state to the user in main view (CoreLocation)
  * In tip history detail view, show restaurant location to user on map (MapKit)